saulpw/aipl/README.md

 ## Usage

-    python3 -m aipl <inputs> < chain/<script>.aipl
+    cat <script>.aipl | python3 -m aipl <inputs>

+This will run the particular script over the given inputs.

 ### `summarize.aipl`

-Here's a seminal example, a multi-level summarizer in the "map-reduce" style of langchain:
+Here's the seminal example, a multi-level summarizer in the "map-reduce" style of langchain:

 ```